mkramb/python-nats-services/README.md

 curl -i http://localhost:3001/emit
 ```

-- which should trigger a message from publisher service
+- which should trigger a message from the publisher service
-- that is then processed by consumer service (check the logs)
+- that is then processed by the consumer service (check the logs)